abilandz/PH8124/Lecture_7/Lecture_7.md

 589 sleep 30s
 ```

-Other typical uses cases of **pgrep** are given with these examples:
+Other typical use cases of **pgrep** are given with these examples:

 ```bash
 # Print PIDs and command inputs of all running processes of $USER: